esraalmaeeni/pytorch-zero-to-mastery-MyPractice/docs/README.md

 # 📂 Course Notebooks

-This folder contains all the interactive Jupyter notebooks from the **PyTorch - Zero to Mastery Course Notes**.
+This folder includes my personal practice notebooks from the **PyTorch - Zero to Mastery** course.
+They are shared here in case they might help someone learn or revise the concepts.
-You can view them directly on GitHub or open them in Google Colab to run and experiment.
+You can browse them on GitHub or open them in Google Colab to explore and experiment.

 ---